Man who exchanged gunfire with Spokane police downtown in October faces federal drug charge

 The informant had been talking to Garcia on the phone, declining a meeting at the nearby Frank's Diner that morning and instead insisting on a meeting at the informant's apartment near First and Cedar.
 When Garcia told the informant he'd arrived, officers moved in to arrest him and the gunfight ensued.

 Authorities interviewed the two adults in the car.
-Dimas wrote that there was "no evidence that I am aware of at this time which inculpates any other occupants present other than Garcia."
+The DEA agent wrote that there was "no evidence that I am aware of at this time which inculpates any other occupants present other than Garcia."

 The pills were seized from a white plastic grocery bag in the car, and had the appearance of "mexi-blues," counterfeit pills resembling legitimate Oxycodone pills but that contain an unknown quantity of fentanyl.
 Authorities also recovered a second pistol in the car, according to court records.